-Biodiversity management is an important issue that PTT has included in the Quality, Security, Safety, Health and Environment (QSHE) Policy, which aims to promote systematic biodiversity protection and management.
-PTT incorporates biodiversity issues into its decision-making processes and business operations throughout the supply chain in order to avoid and minimize any potential risk which could negatively impact sensitive biological values.
+Biodiversity management is an important issue that PTT has included in the Quality, Security, Safety, Health and Environment (QSHE) Policy.
+The policy aims to promote systematic biodiversity protection and management.
+PTT incorporates biodiversity issues into its decision-making processes and business operations throughout the supply chain in order to avoid and minimize any potential risk which could negatively impact biodiversity and ecosystem services within the project area.
 To this end, the following approaches are implemented:

 PTT Group Biodiversity Statement

 PTT's main objective for biodiversity management is the protection and mitigation of negative impacts to biodiversity.
 PTT has demonstrated this commitment through the PTT Group Biodiversity Statement, which serves as operational principles for PTT Group companies, ensuring streamlined biodiversity management across the entire organization.

 PTT has prepared Biodiversity and Ecological Services Management Standard for expansion and clarification of the processes outlined in the PTT’s Biodiversity Statement.
 The management standard is aligned with international standards i.e. International Finance Corporation Performance Standard 6 (IFC PS6), Business and Biodiversity Offset Program (BBOP)